-The Pitching Sessions
+The One-to-One Sessions

 When allocating agents to writers, we will prioritise your first choice, then your second, then your third, and we will endeavour to allocate you at least your second choice.

 Short Stories (inc Flash fiction)

 Creative non-fiction (biography, autobiography, any other prose)

 You will be asked whether you want to pitch a final manuscript, or just have an informal chat/get advice on your work-in-progress.